StartupAndPlay/startupandplay.com/README.md

 StartupAndPlay
 ==============

-A custom theme & build for Startup and Play, a startup social, inspired by Medium.com.
+A custom theme for Startup and Play, a startup social, inspired by Medium.com.

 ## Installation

 Clone repo, create WordPress database and configure _sample* files.

-`npm install` to configure Grunt
+`npm install` to configure grunt dependencies

 ## History

-v0.1 (Alpha) - 02/10/2014 - Project scrapped and re-release as WordPress theme, frontend content editable posting and WordPress membership moved to plugins
+v0.1 (Alpha) - 02/10/2014 - Project scrapped and re-released as WordPress theme, frontend content editable posting and WordPress membership moved to plugins

 v0.0.2 - 09/29/2013 - Moved entire project to public repo